lexibank/tlopo/out/vol3/chapter4.md

 A very similar form, &ast;sei, appears to be reconstructable for Proto Central Pacific, although the original meaning is not entirely obvious.
-In Fijian reflexes refer to the flower of the pan- danus and in Polynesian languages reflexes refer to flowers that are used as ornaments behind the ear or in the hair.
+In Fijian reflexes refer to the flower of the pandanus and in Polynesian languages reflexes refer to flowers that are used as ornaments behind the ear or in the hair.

 <table>
 <tr>